Nosler/simple_language_plugin/README.md

 This is a minimal target for an IntelliJ IDEA plugin.
 This plugin could act as a starting point to implement a more complicated grammar, as this project demonstrates the bare necessities that a language plugin requires.
 These bare necessities include a grammar, a lexer, associated Java files, and a Gradle file.
-This plugin also demonstrates custom file extension support, as well as custom icons associated with file types.
+This plugin includes syntax hightlighting, custom file extension support, as well as custom icons associated with file types.
 We have also made a minor change to the lexer that extends what types of strings are recognized as commends, demonstrating how powerful the lexer tool is at customizing a plugin.